CIS-SoftwareDesign-S21/pro-stonks-only-go-up/README.md

 * relevance

 1. Stock market enthusiast, blue-collar worker looking to make some more money and learn about investing, wants to familiarize himself with trading strategies for financial purposes
-2. Data science/machine learning enthusiast, college student in related major, interested in the open-source project for educational purposes
+2. Data science/machine learning enthusiast, college student in related major, interested in the open-source project for educational/financial purposes
 3. Wallstreetbets memer, following stock market trends as a hobby for social conversational/entertainment purposes
 4. Old, out-of-touch/tradionalist invester looking to familiarize themselves with the new impact that social media posting has on trades
 5. some fifth guy?